microsoft/pxt-arcade/docs/graphics-math/animated-sand.md

 # Animated sand

-This is a port of the [Animated LED Sand](https://learn.adafruit.com/animated-led-sand/code) sample from Adafruit.
+This a MakeCode version of the [Animated LED Sand](https://learn.adafruit.com/animated-led-sand/code) project example from Adafruit.
+The program reads the acceleration in the `X` and `Y` dimensions to shift "sand" on the screen.
+It creates an effect where grains of sand slide across the screen in the direction of tilt.

 ```typescript
 // Animated LED sand ported from